qig123/pdf_trans/mybook/Bibliography.md

 [MOSS96] Stephan Murer, Stephen Omohundro, David Stoutamire, and Clemens Szyperski.
 Iteration abstraction in Sather.
 ACM Transactions on Programming Languages and Systems, 18(1):1–15, January 1996.

 [ND78] Kristen Nygaard and Ole-Johan Dahl.
 The devel- opment of the Simula languages.
 In HOPL I Proceedings [Wex78], pages 439–493.

-[MPA05] Jeremy Manson, William Pugh, and Sarita V. Adve.
-The Java memory model.
-In Proceedings of the Thirty-

-904 Bibliography

 [Nec97] George C. Necula.
 Proof-carrying code.
 In Con- ference Record of the Twenty-Fourth ACM Symposium on Principles of Programming Languages, pages 106–119, Paris, France, January 1997.